JakkuSakura/MyResume/resume_english.typ

   role: "Intern Backend Dev",
   project: "Mesoor AI",
   date: "Dec 2020 - June 2021",
+  summary: "Mesoor AI is a company in Shanghai, providing AI hiring platform to customers.",
   details: [
-    - Mesoor AI is a company in Shanghai, providing AI hiring platform to customers.
     - Implemented a distributed throttler for very slow yet critical requests, with modified Sliding Log algorithm in Scala Akka and Redis
     - Build a Slow Refresh Service, channeling PostgreSQL changelog to Kafka ]